Crafting-Computer/sim-lang/README.md

 input[3]
 ```

-Here's how a 4-bit number `0101` or `6` in decimals will be layed out:
+Here's how a 4-bit number `0101` or `6` in decimals will be laid out:

 ![bus indices demo](/media/bus_indices.png)